 Possible Sunday recreational activities will be discussed and posted at the Field Station, and maps and recommendations for hikes will be available.

-Laundry facilities: All students housed on the lower campus will use the wash house facilities located in the steel building to the north.
-Students housed on upper campus will use the wash house facilities on upper campus.
+Laundry facilities: All students housed on the lower grounds will use the wash house facilities located in the steel building to the north.
+Students housed on upper grounds will use the wash house facilities in that location.

 Meals: Sunday breakfast and lunch are both available in the morning from 8:00 to around noon.
 Standard Sunday dinner is at 6:30 p.m.